Mobile Apps I've Worked On

 CORAL REEF DATA SCIENCE APP (2018)

-Designed Android software for conservationists who needed a new way to measure human fishing activity in coral reefs.
+Designed and built Android software for conservationists who needed a new way to measure human fishing activity in coral reefs.

 London-based Blue Ventures wanted to put a phone app in the hands of villagers in Madagascar and Indonesia.
 The idea was that when fisherwomen returned from fishing trips on boats with buckets full of sea life, someone could be standing by with this app.
 The app user can measure the octopuses, collect other data and sync the whole thing to a cloud, producing live charts and infographics.